dobrou/CsvLINQPadDriver/README.md

 ### Memory ###

-- Cache CSV data in memory
+- Cache CSV data in memory:
   - if checked: parsed rows from file are cached in memory.
 This cache survives multiple query runs, even when query is changed.
 Cache is cleared as soon as LINQPad clears query data.
   - if unchecked: disable cache.
 Multiple enumerations of file content results in multiple reads and parsing of file.
 Can be significantly slower for complex queries.
 Significantly reduces memory usage.
 Useful when reading very large files.
 - Intern CSV strings - intern strings.
 Significantly reduce memory consumption when CSV contains repeatable values.